perlboy/engineering/docs/_sources/index.rst.txt

 ..
-CDR Engineering documentation master file
+CDS Engineering documentation master file
    This is the documentation for engineering artefacts produced as part of the Consumer Data Right

-Welcome to the CDR Engineering Documentation!
+Welcome to the CDS Engineering Documentation!
 ================================================

 | Data61 is supporting the development of API standards to help Australian consumers provide trusted organisations of their choice with access to their data, in safe, customer-friendly ways.
 Its first focus is the banking sector.
 The aim?
 A more innovative, open banking sector with consumers able to make informed choices about their finances: whether that’s using product comparison services, getting personalised budgeting and accounting support or making decisions about the bank that’s best for them.